Strong thunderstorms forecast for Spokane area on Monday night

-SPOKANE, Wash. — Most of the Inland Northwest is under the threat for thunderstorms tonight while at the same time hoping for soaking rainfall to mitigate the ongoing drought and rain deficit.
+SPOKANE, Wash. — Most of the Inland Northwest is under the threat for thunderstorms on Monday night into early Tuesday morning, while at the same time hoping for soaking rainfall to mitigate the ongoing drought and rain deficit.

 The Storm Prediction Center, which assists with severe thunderstorm forecasting across the nation, has placed the entirety of the Inland Northwest under a "Marginal Risk" for severe weather tonight.
 While this is only a Level 1 on the 5- point scale, this represents a credible risk for strong or severe weather in Eastern Washington.